National Guard & Naval Militia Retirement System Frequently Asked Questions

 The base benefit is $100 per month for each month of satisfactory Alaska guard service.
 A lump sum payment option or an option for accelerated payments to be completed by age 72 may be elected in place of the base $100.00 per month.
-Upon certification of your service to the Division of Retirement & Benefits (DRB) by your guard headquarters following your separation, the Division of Retirement & Benefits will advise you of your payment options.
+Upon certification of your service to the Division of Retirement and Benefits (DRB) by your guard headquarters following your separation, the Division of Retirement and Benefits will advise you of your payment options.

 Under the accelerated payment option, if you would attain age 72 prior to completion of the 20 years and you elected this option, the monthly payments would be increased but would end when you attained age 72.
 For example, if you had 20 years of service and are age 60 when payments commence, you would receive $134.42 per month under this option.